Skip to main content

 What does tv_listen_voice_indices do?

-• -1 - hear everyone (every bit set)
+• -1 - hear everyone, because -1 is every bit set

-How the spectator-slot bitmask works
+How the slot bitmask works

 SlotBit value